-In March 2020, right at the start of the pandemic, Helsinki Mayor Jan Vapaavuori held his first press conference in English, addressing the city’s international community.
-Behind him Helsinki is written in Swedish, Chinese, Korean, Arabic, and Russian — for those 2% who speak Russian there.
+In March 2020, right at the start of the pandemic, Helsinki Mayor Jan Vapaavuori had held his first press conference in English, addressing the city’s international community.
+Behind him the word Helsinki is written in Swedish, Chinese, Korean, Arabic, and Russian — for those 2% of the population that speaks Russian there.

-That’s an example of the world I believe in.
+It is a great an example of the world I believe in.
 Where everyone who lives and works in the city is equaly respected.
-Where 1.5 millon migrant workers from Central Asia in Moscow alone stop being invisible.
-And the mayor of Moscow speaks against the background that says Moscow in Tatar, Ukrainian, Belarusian, Armenian, Georgian, Azerbaijani, Uzbek and Tajik.
+Where 1.5 millon migrant workers from Central Asia in Moscow alone stop being invisible and get recognition for their work they deserve.
+It’s the world where the mayor of Moscow speaks against a background that reads Moscow in Tatar, Ukrainian, Belarusian, Armenian, Georgian, Azerbaijani, Uzbek, and Tajik languages.